lucafilippodangelo/OOP-Patterns-Refresh/README.md

 - The description of the code implemented can be find under each pattern folder in readme file.

 ## CREATIONAL PATTERNS - Creation of Objects and Classes
---> done!
+--> all implemented!

-## STRUCTURAL PATTERNS - Class and Object Composition
+## STRUCTURAL PATTERNS(IN PROGRESS) - Class and Object Composition
---> in progress
------> Structural - Bridge, Separates an object’s interface from it's implementation
+- Structural - Bridge, Separates an object’s interface from it's implementation
------> Structural - Composite, A tree structure of simple and composite objects
+- Structural - Composite, A tree structure of simple and composite objects
------> Structural - Decorator, Add responsibilities to objects dynamically
+- Structural - Decorator, Add responsibilities to objects dynamically
------> Structural - Facade, A single class that represents an entire subsystem
+- Structural - Facade, A single class that represents an entire subsystem
------> Structural - Flyweight, A fine-grained instance used for efficient sharing
+- Structural - Flyweight, A fine-grained instance used for efficient sharing
------> Structural - Proxy, An object representing another object
+- Structural - Proxy, An object representing another object

-## BEHAVIORAL PATTERNS - Communication between class and objects
+## BEHAVIORAL PATTERNS(IN PROGRESS) - Communication between class and objects

------> Behavioral- Chain of Responsability, A way of passing a request between a chain of objects
+- Behavioral- Chain of Responsability, A way of passing a request between a chain of objects
------> Behavioral- Command, Encapsulate a command request as an object
+- Behavioral- Command, Encapsulate a command request as an object
------> Behavioral- Interpreter, A way to include language elements in a program
+- Behavioral- Interpreter, A way to include language elements in a program
------> Behavioral- Iterator, Sequentially access the elements of a collection
+- Behavioral- Iterator, Sequentially access the elements of a collection
------> Behavioral- Memento, Capture and restore an object's internal state
+- Behavioral- Memento, Capture and restore an object's internal state
------> Behavioral- Observer, A way of notifying change to a number of classes
+- Behavioral- Observer, A way of notifying change to a number of classes
------> Behavioral- State, Alter an object's behavior when its state changes
+- Behavioral- State, Alter an object's behavior when its state changes
------> Behavioral- Strategy, Encapsulates an algorithm inside a class
+- Behavioral- Strategy, Encapsulates an algorithm inside a class
------> Behavioral- Template Method, Method	Defer the exact steps of an algorithm to a subclass
+- Behavioral- Template Method, Method	Defer the exact steps of an algorithm to a subclass
------> Behavioral- Visitor, Defines a new operation to a class without change
+- Behavioral- Visitor, Defines a new operation to a class without change